-Where is Rubber Duckee? has been written to help early childhood educators to generate discussions about water safety with children in their care.
+Where is Rubber Duckee? has been written to help early childhood educators generate discussions about water safety with children in their care.

-As you share the story it is suggested that questions are asked such as ‘What do you do at the beach?’ and ‘Who do you go swimming with’ as a way to promote discussion.
+Teachers, as you share the story it is suggested that questions are asked such as ‘What do you do at the beach?’ and ‘Who do you go swimming with’ as a way to promote discussion.

 At the beginning of the story Raki Duckling has just come home from the beach:

 - Encourage the children to share their experiences of playing at the beach and in the sand

 - Try to build their confidence about playing safely and having fun at the beach